sysrpl/Codebot.Setup/README.md

 set PATH=%PATH%;%BASE%\fpc-2.6.4\bin\i386-win32
 ```

-Type 'fpc' into the terminal.
+Type `fpc` into the terminal.
 You should see a help listing for the
 Free Pascal Compiler listing version 2.6.4.

 Get the trunk version of fpc from svn (a revision number is optional).